tfmalt/garage-door-opener-ble/README.md

 <img style="border: 1px solid #aaa" width="240px" src="http://tfmalt.github.io/garage-door-opener-ble/images/ios_settings.jpg">

 ### TODO
+* Try new silent image grab algorithm.
 * Stop scanning after 30s
 * update colors: green and orange

+### DONE
+* Add activty indicator when scanning.
 * Refactor into separate capture device controller
 * Alert cleanly when camera access is denied
 * Ask for camera access when toggelig auto theme for the first time

-### DONE
-* Add activty indicator when scanning.
 * Stop and start capture device cleanly when:
 * Changing views from settings to main
 * entering or coming back from the background